 You can also block unwanted calls, protect your privacy by connecting to an insecure wireless network, and prevent theft by locking (or wiping) your devices remotely.

 These features make Android devices quite secure – but are there any downsides here?
 Despite the steep price, the current discount makes it the same price as Bitdefender (which is a great deal considering this app covers three Android devices, not just one).

 There are many Android virus protection programs available, but AVG is one of the most popular.
 You can use both the free app and the premium app for Android.

 Between Avast and AVG, there aren’t many differences.
 Since Avast bought AVG in 2016, both have been using the same antivirus engine.

 In contrast to AVG, Avast offers more features and more ads in its free plan.
-Make a decision whether it is worthwhile to make this trade-off.
-There are anti-theft functions available in the free package, as well as app locks and a “camera trap” for phone thieves.
+There are anti-theft functions available in the free package and app locks, and a “camera trap” for phone thieves.
+Decide whether it is worthwhile to make this trade-off.

 If you upgrade to the $4 per month paid plan, you also get phishing protection, a website scanner, a network security verification tool, and protection against ransomware.
 Keeping your Android device secure is easy with these tips.